Marfeel/MarfeelTestDrive/EXAM.md

 	Fixed is positioned relative to the browser window.

 * What are data SRCs?
 When would you use them?

+	src is used to load an element and tells you where the file is loaded from.
+To load an image for example. data-src is an attribute without a predefined meaning that can be used, for example, in JavaScript to select a given element.

 * What benefits you get by using a CSS preprocessor?